Non-Heisenbergian quantum mechanics: Introduction

 The aim of the present work is to show how one can establish such a theory of quantum mechanics without a position operator.
-Although we avoid the position operator, the position probability density is unavoidable, which is experimentally observable, even in relativistic regime \cite{sinha2010ruling, pleinert2021testing, korzh2020demonstration}.
-In fact, a space-time discription of quamtum phenomena is critical for understanding the relativistic aspects of quantum information processes \cite{caban2014relativistic, peres2004quantum} and addressing some fundamental question in quantum theory \cite{krekora2004relativistic,wagner2011space,wagner2012local,glasgow2020space}; e.g., does photons satisfy uncertainty relations?
-If yes, how it could be proven without a reference to a position operator? \cite{terno2014localization,bialynicki2012uncertainty}.
-Our starting point is the modern axiomatic formulation of (generalized) quantum theory in which the notion of observable is not limited to self-adjoint operators; an observable-distribution is given by a positive-operator-valued measure (POVM), not necessary a projection-valued measure (PVM) corresponding to a self-adjoint operator \cite{masanes2019measurement,busch2009operational,holevo2011probabilistic,busch1989some,kunjwal2014quantum}.
+Although we avoid the position operator, (at least unsharp) position measurements are routinely performed in quantum experiments, even in the relativistic regime \cite{sinha2010ruling, pleinert2021testing, korzh2020demonstration}.
+Therefore, a complete quantum theory must be able to predict the observed position distributions.
+In fact, a space-time description of quantum phenomena is critical for understanding the relativistic aspects of quantum information processes \cite{caban2014relativistic, peres2004quantum} and addressing some fundamental questions in quantum theory \cite{krekora2004relativistic,wagner2011space,wagner2012local,glasgow2020space}.
+For example, do photons satisfy the position-momentum uncertainty relation?
+If so, how can it be proven without reference to a position operator \cite{terno2014localization,bialynicki2012uncertainty}?
+Our starting point is the modern axiomatic framework of (generalized) quantum theory, where the observables are not restricted to self-adjoint operators.
+Instead, in the general case, an observable is described by a positive-operator-valued measure (POVM), which is not necessarily a projection-valued measure (PVM) corresponding to a self-adjoint operator \cite{masanes2019measurement,busch2009operational,holevo2011probabilistic,busch1989some,kunjwal2014quantum}.
 A justification for this generalization is provided by Gleason's theorem \cite{busch1996quantum,busch2003quantum}, which guarantees that this structure is the most general one compatible with the probabilistic interpretation of quantum mechanics (for more details, see \cite{busch1996quantum}).
-Another justification, based on an operational approach to quantum theory, can be found in \cite{masanes2019measurement}.
-In fact, the use of POVMs has been previously suggested to describe various observable distributions which their description via self-adjoint operators is problematic.
-Examples include the arrival time distribution \cite{giannitrapani1997positive,hegerfeldt2010manufacturing,hegerfeldt2010symmetries}, work distribution \cite{roncaglia2014work}, screen observable \cite{werner1986screen}, and so on \cite{busch2009operational}.
+Another justification, based on an operational approach to quantum theory, is given in \cite{masanes2019measurement}.
+In fact, the use of POVMs has been previously suggested to describe various observable distributions whose description via self-adjoint operators is problematic.
+Examples include the arrival time distribution \cite{giannitrapani1997positive,hegerfeldt2010manufacturing,hegerfeldt2010symmetries}, work distribution \cite{roncaglia2014work}, screen observable \cite{werner1986screen}, among others \cite{busch2009operational}.
 The aim of the present work is to establish a space-resolved quantum mechanics in which the position probability distribution is given by a proper position POVM at the fundamental level.
-Although the use of POVMs to describe particle localization has been previously suggested \cite{busch1989some}, as far as we know, this idea has not been fully extended to systematically develop a complete quantum theory---including the derivation of its consequences on uncertainty relations, time evolution, the spectrum of interacting particle systems, and so on.
-Note that, in conventional quantum mechanics, the position operator not only determines the position probability density but also serves other roles, especially in canonical quantization where it is used to determine the Hamiltonian operator corresponding to a classical Hamiltonian.
-We will discuss how a proper position POVM could be consistently used for this purpose as well.
+Although the use of POVMs to describe particle localization has been previously suggested \cite{busch1989some}, to the best of our knowledge, this idea has not yet been fully extended to systematically develop a complete quantum theory—including deriving its consequences for uncertainty relations, time evolution, the spectrum of interacting particle systems, and so on.
+Note that in conventional quantum mechanics, the position operator not only determines the position probability density but also serves other roles, especially in canonical quantization where it is used to determine the Hamiltonian operator corresponding to a classical Hamiltonian.
+We will discuss how a proper position POVM can also be consistently used for this purpose.